Alvor1991/PP4-Physio/README.md

 ![Sports Therapy Booking website map](assets/readme_files/sitemap.jpg)

-* Consistent header, footer, and navigation bar across all pages.
+* Consistent header, footer, and navigation bar across all pages, ensuring a uniform and professional look.

-* Clear feedback is provided through links and forms for enhanced user experience.
+* Clear feedback is provided through links and forms, enhancing the user experience by confirming actions.

-* Registered users can manage their appointments via a personalized dashboard.

-* The opportunity to add additional content to the website is provided for the site user once they register an account.
+* Users have the opportunity to book and manage appointments online, providing seamless & convenient scheduling.

-* A 404-error page is available.
+* A 404-error page is available, ensuring users are informed & redirected if they encounter a broken link.

 #### Database Model